ariel-frischer/RA.Aid-swe-bench/README.md

 * You may want to modify `MAX_THREADS` which determines how many agents run in parallel located in `swe_lite_ra_aid/config.py`.
 * The `RepoManager` handles cloning, dependency installation, and caching for each problem repo.

-1. Evaluate predictions and generate a report:
+### 2. Evaluate predictions and generate a report:

-The evaluation pipeline processes predictions and generates detailed reports on model performance:
+The evaluation pipeline processes unevaluated predictions and generates a report json with evaluation results:

 ```bash
 # Run basic evaluation on predictions: